CBD for Sleep: Benefits, Risks, How to Use Cannabidiol for Sleep

 Unfortunately, this makes it difficult to determine CBD’s specific effects on sleep quality.
 That said, below is a summary of what we know about how CBD helps poor sleep.

-• Scientific research has shown that CBD can improve sleep by reducing insomnia symptoms, increasing total sleep time, and improving sleep quality.
+Research has shown that CBD can improve sleep by reducing insomnia symptoms, increasing total sleep time, and improving sleep quality.
 This is backed by proof from animal studies and clinical trials.

-• Studies on the effects of CBD on sleep have shown promising results.
-One study published in the Journal of Clinical Psychology found that CBD improved sleep in 66.7% of participants within the first month of treatment.
+Similarly, another study published in the Journal of Clinical Psychology found that CBD improved sleep in 66.7% of participants within the first month of treatment.
 The study also found that CBD decreased anxiety in 79.2% of participants.

-• Another understanding is cannabidiol works as a sleep aid by managing the symptoms that interfere with sleep – like chronic pain, stress, and anxiety.
+Another understanding is cannabidiol works as a sleep aid by managing the symptoms that interfere with sleep – like chronic pain, stress, and anxiety.
 Cannabidiol has a calming effect on the body, reducing anxiety and promoting relaxation, which can help people fall asleep faster and stay asleep longer.

-• In addition, two case reports have documented the successful use of CBD oil to reduce marijuana addiction and improve insomnia and anxiety symptoms.
+In addition, two case reports have documented the successful use of CBD oil to reduce marijuana addiction and improve insomnia and anxiety symptoms.
 One report describes a 27-year-old male with a history of daily marijuana use, while the other documents the improvement in sleep quality and anxiety in a young girl with PTSD after using CBD oil for six months.

-• The effects of CBD on sleep may be dose-dependent, with low doses potentially having alerting effects – especially when taken with THC.
+The effects of CBD on sleep may be dose-dependent, with low doses potentially having alerting effects – especially when taken with THC.
 Medium to high doses have more soothing and relaxing effects.

 Dosage